flowstake/expo/README.md

 - **Activity Feed**: View and interact with friends' activities.
 - **Friends List**: Connect with and follow other users.
 - **Challenges and Competitions**: Participate in events and compete with others.
+- **Media Storage**: Use IPFS for storing and sharing media content.

 ---